 Stage 2:

 The next stage is called NREM Stage 2.
 This is when the body slows your heartbeat, brainwaves, breathing, and eye movements.
 Your internal body temperature will also drop, but only 1 – 2 degrees.
-Throughout the course of the night, you will spend half of your sleep time in stage 2 on average.
+Throughout the night, you will spend half of your sleep time in stage 2 on average.
 Even though your brain waves slow down significantly, this stage is often marked by two different types of brain activity.

 Sleep spindles are erratic bursts of brain activity only lasting 0.5 – 3 seconds and they occur almost every 3 – 6 seconds.
 Sleep spindles are necessary for the brain to process memories and periods of learning.
 This is also when the brain blocks out any extra stimuli that could wake you up, ensuring a good night’s rest.